Local events and meetings - Miami Valley Today

 Tipp City American Legion Post 586 Meals

+Starting at 6 p.m., on Monday, Sept.
+12, the post will have their monthly baked potato/salad bar with all of the fixings for $4 each or both for $7.

-The post will be serving a hamburger/cheeseburger meal with chips for $5 at 6 p.m. on Thursday, Sept.
-8, 2022.
+The post will be serving baked ham, potatoes, and cabbage starting at 6 p.m. on Thursday, Sept.
+15. The cost of the meal is $5.

-On Friday, Sep.
-9, they will be serving a baked ham dinner with scalloped potatoes, a vegetable, roll and dessert for $10.
+On Friday, Sept.
+16, they will be serving beef and noodles with mashed potatoes, a vegetable, salad, roll, and dessert for $10.
 The meal starts at 6 p.m.

 The Legion Post is located at 377 N. Third St. with parking available behind the building.
 All meals are open to the public.